OneBitPython/Health4You/README.md

  b) 2 meals - generates breakfast and lunch
  c) 3 meals - generates breakfast, lunch and dinner
  d) 4 meals - generates breakfast, lunch, snack and dinner
- e) 5 meals - generates breakfast, lunch, snack, dinner and dinner
+ e) 5 meals - generates breakfast, lunch, snack, dinner and desert

 ### **4. Hospiloc**
 This project's name is shorthand for "hospital locations".
 Based on your address, it gives you a list of 5 different hospitals near you and the hospitals information like their phone number, address, name, etc. The app then generates a map, which has all the five hospitals marked on it.
 The address that has to be provided has to be in a specific format.
 Which is specified in the project itself.